aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-files-in-the-storage/file-sdk-methods/_index.md

             IProgress<ProgressData> progressCallback = null )
 ```

-Starts asynchronous download of a storage file into a byte array.
+Starts an asynchronous download of a storage file into a byte array.

 ```c#
 AsyncResult<byte[]> DownloadDataAsync(RemoteFile file,